-C.8.4.1 Vegetation clearance and coastal dune restoration within the coastal riparian and foredune management area - permitted activity90
+C.8.4.1 Coastal dune restoration within the coastal riparian and foredune management area - permitted activity

-Vegetation clearance and coastal dune restoration in the coastal riparian and foredune management area, and any associated damming and diversion of stormwater and discharge of stormwater onto or into land where it may enter water, are permitted activities, provided:
+Vegetation clearance of coastal dunes and coastal dune restoration in the coastal riparian and foredune management area, and any associated damming and diversion of stormwater and discharge of stormwater onto or into land where it may enter water, are permitted activities, provided:

-- 1) indigenous dune vegetation is not removed or cleared, and - 2) excluding coastal dune restoration, the area of cleared vegetation does not exceed 200 square metres in any 12-month period, and - for coastal dune restoration, cleared areas are replanted during the period 1 May to 30 September with indigenous dune vegetation as soon as practicable, but no later than two months after clearance, and - 4) there is no disturbance of indigenous or migratory bird nesting sites, and - 5) the vegetation clearance does not exacerbate coastal hazard risks on other property, and - 6) for coastal dune restoration or vegetation clearance on vegetated sand dunes, the Regional Council's Compliance Manager is given at least 10 working days' notice (in writing or by email) of the start date of any works, and - 7) for coastal dune restoration, the Department of Conservation is given at least 10 working days' notice (in writing or email) of the start date of any works, and - 8) any discharge of stormwater originating from the cleared area does not give rise to any of the following effects in the receiving waters beyond a 20 metre radius of the point of discharge: - a) any conspicuous change in colour or visual clarity, or - b) the rendering of fresh water unsuitable for consumption by farm animals.
+- 1) indigenous coastal dune vegetation is not removed or cleared, and - 2) except during coastal dune restoration, the area of cleared dune vegetation does not exceed 200 square metres in any 12-month period, and - for coastal dune restoration, cleared areas are replanted during the period 1 May to 30 September with indigenous dune vegetation as soon as practicable, but no later than two months after clearance, and - 4) there is no disturbance of indigenous or migratory bird nesting sites, and - 5) the vegetation clearance of coastal dunes does not exacerbate coastal hazard risks on other property, and - 6) for vegetation clearance on coastal dunes or coastal dune restoration, the Regional Council's Compliance Manager is given at least 10 working days' notice (in writing or by email) of the week when any works will start, and - 7) for vegetation clearance on coastal dunes or coastal dune restoration, the Department of Conservation is given at least 10 working days' notice (in writing or email) of the week when any works will start, and - 8) any discharge of stormwater originating from the cleared area does not give rise to any of the following effects in the receiving waters beyond a 20 metre radius of the point of discharge: - a) any conspicuous change in colour or visual clarity, or - b) the rendering of fresh water unsuitable for consumption by farm animals.

-- Vegetation clearance and coastal dune restoration (s9(2)). - Damming and diversion of stormwater associated with vegetation clearance and coastal dune restoration (s14(2)). - Discharge of stormwater associated with vegetation clearance and coastal dune restoration into water or onto or into land where it may enter water (s15(1)).
+- Vegetation clearance of coastal dunes and coastal dune restoration (s9(2)). - Damming and diversion of stormwater associated with vegetation clearance of coastal dunes and coastal dune restoration (s14(2)). - Discharge of stormwater associated with vegetation clearance of coastal dunes and coastal dune restoration into water or onto or into land where it may enter water (s15(1)).